 Large numbers of refugees returning to Kyrgyzstan need humanitarian aid

-Our team in Osh has been delivering relief supplies this morning.
+UNHCR's emergency team in Osh delivered relief supplies on Friday morning.
 They report a generally calm situation, some traffic on the streets and smaller markets open, but also significant destruction

-Currently, we have four more relief flights scheduled for this weekend into Osh.
+Currently, UNHCR has four more relief flights scheduled for this weekend into Osh.
 Each will bring some 40 tonnes of urgently needed tents, blankets, plastic sheeting, kitchen utensils and other non-food relief items.